 Getting the animals overseas wasn't as big a task as you might think.
-All it took was a little help from Federal Express and a few talented people who specialize in transporting animals.
+All it took was a little help from FedEx and a few talented people who specialize in transporting animals.

 The horses, which come from all over the United States, converged on Newark International Airport in New Jersey, where they were loaded onto specialized jet stalls, which look like the horse trailers you see driving down the road but which are designed for air travel.
 Two horses go into each stall, which is then loaded on a pallet and onto the pressurized upper deck of a FedEx cargo plane.
 "They have hay and water and someone stays with them the whole time to make sure they have everything they need," Morris tells MNN.

 The horses are accompanied by a veterinarian and groomers who know the animals well.
 "These horses are all older animals who are used to travel," Morris explains.
 "Horses in general are pretty good travelers, so they don't mind their overseas adventure."